terra-money/docs/docs/Reference/Terra-core/Module-specifications/spec-bank.md

 }
 ```

-The Bank module can be used to send coins from one `Account` (`terra-` prefixed account) to another.
-A `MsgSend` is constructed to facilitate the transfer.
-If the balance of coins in the `Account` is insufficient or the recipient `Account` is not allowed to receive the funds via Bank module, the transaction fails.
+The Bank module can be used to send coins from one Terra account to another.
+All Terra accounts have the prefix `terra` followed by a string of characters. `MsgSend` is constructed to facilitate the transfer.
+If the balance of coins in the sender `Account` is insufficient or the recipient `Account` is not allowed to receive the funds via the bank module, the transaction fails.
+Taxes and fees already paid through failed transactions are not refunded.

 ### MsgMultiSend